Biniam Girmay: Early life and career

-Biniam comes from a cycling family, having watched the Tour de France with his carpenter father on television each year; both his brother and his cousin, Meron Teshome, are also professional cyclists.
+Biniam was born on 2 April 2000 in Asmara, the second son to his father Girmay Hailu, a carpenter, and his mother Freweyni.
+He comes from a cycling family, having watched the Tour de France with his father on television each year; both his brother and his cousin, Meron Teshome, are also professional cyclists.

 At 12 years old, Biniam won his first mountain bike competition, and in his teens he was selected to represent Eritrea as a junior in the African Championships, where he attracted the attention of a UCI scout, who invited him to train at the World Cycling Centre in Switzerland.

 Biniam left Eritrea and moved to Switzerland to join the WCC in 2018 for his second junior year.
 That year, he became a triple junior cycling champion of Africa, winning the road race, time trial and team time trial.
 He also won the first stage of Aubel–Thimister–Stavelot, beating favourite Remco Evenepoel.

 In 2019, with the Eritrea national team, he won the third stage in a sprint of the La Tropicale Amissa Bongo, his first professional victory.
 This made Biniam the first cyclist born in the 2000s to win a professional race.
 His success continued, winning stage 5 of the Tour du Rwanda in a sprint against experienced riders, including Joseph Areruya and Daniel Turek who finished 2nd and 3rd.